 “Okay great.
 We understand.
 We should invest in digital marketing.
 But why is it so critical to do it right now?”

 97% of B2B buyers Google the solution first.
 That’s how they start their sales process.
 So if you’re not there and somebody else is, you’re already behind.
 And even if you do have a decent number of clients, you might be surprised at the feedback if you ask them about their experience.

 You shouldn’t put a customer through that process.
-You should be at least as good as your competition, but there’s another reason to go digital.
+You should be at least as good as your competition, but there’s another reason to invest in digital marketing.
 This is how people interact in the world today.
 And it’s not a switch that you turn on and then suddenly, boom!
 Everything’s working and it’s great!
 The truth of the matter is that it really takes time and research to develop these campaigns.

 If you want your marketing to become a fully fledged, well-oiled, digital, automated machine, it’s could take six months… or two years.